rflament/loggedfs/README.md

 ## Installation

-If loggedfs is included in your distribution you can just install with your package manager.
+If loggedfs is included in your distribution you can just install with your package manager : sudo apt-get install loggedfs

 ## Installation from source

 First you have to make sure that fuse is installed on your computer.
 If you have a recent distribution it should be.
 Fuse can be downloaded here : https://github.com/libfuse/libfuse.

 Then you should download the loggedfs archive and install it with the make command :

     sudo apt-get install librlog-dev libfuse-dev libxml2-dev libpcre3-dev